honza/node-thumbnail/README.md

 thumbnail all the things

-node-thumbnail creates a queue of images and converts them asynchronously using imagemagick - it's super fast
+node-thumbnail creates a queue of images and converts them asynchronously into thumbnails.  node-thumbnail has no binary dependencies --- only javascript.

-command-line usage
+Command-line usage
 ------------------

     thumb [options] source/path dest/path